fstavola/pixellator/README.md

 # pixellator
-make you web cam image in a slow res pixeled image
+make your web cam image in a slow res pixeled image